 I studied Linguistics at The University of Gloucestershire, where I earned a BA (First-Class).
 After that, I studied New Political Communication at Royal Holloway, University of London, earning a MSc (Distinction).
 I remained at RHUL and joined the New Political Communication Unit as a doctoral researcher in September 2014 to undertake my PhD.

-I have worked in learning support at three different educational establishments, as a teaching assistant at in the Politics and International Relations Department at Royal Holloway, University and London since 2015, and as a research assistant for multiple peer-reviewed publications in leading journals.
+I have worked in learning support at three different educational establishments, as a visiting tutor at in the Politics and International Relations Department at Royal Holloway, University and London since 2015, and as a research assistant for peer-reviewed publications in leading journals.

-In my non-professional life I like to hike, watch films, and see live music.
+In my non-professional life I like to hike the English country side, watch long films, and see live music.